 How to Implement Phone Number Validation in Contact Form 7

-Here are three methods to add phone number validation to your forms.
-Each approach uses different techniques, from built-in features to custom code, to ensure number accuracy.
+Here are three ways to add phone number validation to your forms.
+Each method uses a different approach, from built-in features to custom code for more precise control.

 Contact Form 7’s Built-in Telephone Tag